belle2/basf2/online_book/basf2/various_additions.rst

 .. note::

-   From light release ``light-2008-kronos``, the Modular Analysis package introduces the conveniece function `applyRandomCandidateSelection`, which is equivalent to using `rankByHighest` or `rankByLowest` with the `random` variable, and with ``numBest`` equal to 1.
+   From light release ``light-2008-kronos``, the Modular Analysis package introduces the convenience function `applyRandomCandidateSelection`, which is equivalent to using `rankByHighest` or `rankByLowest` with the `random` variable, and with ``numBest`` equal to 1.